WN-SB/on-prem/aspnetcore/README.md

 # IO.Swagger - ASP.NET Core 2.0 Server

  Thiz is a sample Petstore server.
-You can find out more about Sazgger at [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).
+You can find out more about Sazgger t [http://swagger.io](http://swagger.io) or on [irc.freenode.net, #swagger](http://swagger.io/irc/).

 ## Run